2107 - Family Medical Leave Act / California Family Rights Act

 - Placement of a child in the employee’s family for adoption or foster care.

-- To care for a spouse, domestic partner, child, parent, grandparent, grandchild, or sibling with a serious health condition.
+- To care for a spouse, domestic partner, child, parent, parent-in-law (parent of a spouse or domestic partner), grandparent, grandchild, or sibling with a serious health condition.

 - To take medical leave when the employee is unable to work because of a serious health condition.